bradleyjay/datadog_test/datadog/answers.md

 Hello Datadog, here is my livedoc created while completing the Coding Challenge.
 The first section covers my initial test for markdown and image embedding, the answers begin at "Prerequisites - Setup the Environment."

-Thank you for the opportunity to interview, I hope to speak with you soon.
+Thank you for the opportunity to interview.
+I hope to speak with you again soon.

 ## Format Testing - Embedding Images: